 Registration deadlines vary by state and change periodically, so it is important that you look at your state's bar exam deadlines soon.
 The National Conference of Bar Examiner's website has all the information you need, plus links to every state's own website.
 Start at the National Conference of Bar Examiners home page or the NCBE Bar Admission Offices page for information on specific states.
 The "Comprehensive Guide" on that website has information on all the states in summary form.

-Information about the North Carolina Board of Bar Examiners is available online and includes links to all important documents needed to sit for the NC Exam.
+Information about the North Carolina Board of Bar Examiners is available online and includes links to all important documents needed to sit for the UBE exam in North Carolina.
 The test is administered twice a year, in February and July.

 The Multistate Professional Responsibility Examination (MPRE) is a 60-question, two-hour-and-five-minute, multiple-choice examination administered three times each year.
 The purpose of the MPRE is to measure the examinee's knowledge and understanding of standards associated with lawyers’ professional conduct.
 It is based on the law governing the conduct of lawyers, including the disciplinary regulations of professional conduct set forth in the American Bar Association (ABA) Model Rules of Professional Conduct, the ABA Model Code of Judicial Conduct, as well as generally recognized principles established in case law and in procedural and evidentiary rules as well as controlling constitutional decisions.
 A list of jurisdictions currently using the MPRE is available on the MPRE website noted above.
 Passing scores are established by each jurisdiction.